Public Drawing Hunts

 For Waterfowl, all applicants, except those under age 16, must possess a current hunting license, a Wildlife Management Area permit, a Harvest Information (HIP) Permit, and state and federal duck stamps.

-A temporary Wildlife Management Area permit is available ONLY to SC residents and only at the time of application for $5.50.
+A temporary Wildlife Management Area permit is available ONLY to SC residents for waterfowl and turkey lottery hunts.
+All successfully selected applicants may purchase a temporary WMA permit online or by phone (866-714-3611) prior to their scheduled hunt date.
 A temporary WMA permit is not needed if the applicant possesses a Sportsman, Junior Sportsman, regular WMA permit, Gratis Over 65 license, Disability license or is 15 years old or younger.

 For further licensing information, refer to the annual SC Hunting Rules and Regulations, also available at your local DNR office, or call (803) 734-3838.